rsnpj/notes-site/notes/Year_3/Design_of_Algorithms_and_Data_Structures/Basic_Probability.md

 Note that $\mathbb{P}(X)$ doesn't make sense, it must be $\mathbb{P}(X=something)$

-## Independence between random variables
+## Independence between random variabls

 Random variables X and Y are independent if $\forall x,y\in\mathbb{R}$ events "X=x" and "Y=y" are independent